carsonordyna/Stat_386_final_project/README.md

-If you are interested in running throough a tutorial or reading the documentation, you can go [here](https://carsonordyna.github.io/Stat_386_final_project/)
+If you are interested in running through a tutorial or reading the documentation, you can go [here](https://carsonordyna.github.io/Stat_386_final_project/)

 # **STAT 386 Final Project: Utah Housing Data Scraper**